-7 Skin Symptoms You Should Get Checked Out Immediately
+7 Skin Symptoms You Should Get Checked Out ASAP

 There are certain skin changes that can be naturally expected over your lifetime.
 A few more freckles, wrinkling, an unexpected rash when you scratch an insect bite too hard.
 But your epidermis does need to be monitored, in case it acts up more than it should.
 Awareness of your skin health should play the same role in your general health monitoring as thinking about your digestion.
 If things are going wrong, you should notice them early and track them properly, rather than just hope they'll go away.
 (And no, you can't just fix everything with coconut oil.)